jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 This is the easiest way to run the engine and has the fewest external tool dependencies.
 It also executes fastest.
 From within this folder, type 'make run' to build and execute the project.
 It will write the final contents of the framebuffer in fb.bmp.

-It is also possible to see the output from the program in realtime in a Window if running on a Mac.
+It is also possible to see the output from the program in realtime in a window if running on a Mac.
 Once everything is built, run the following command:
 <pre>
 ../../tools/simulator/simulator -m gui -w 640 -h 480 WORK/program.hex
 </pre>